 Prospective students may apply directly to the graduate program without contacting potential major professors.
 The Sustainable Forest Management faculty and Department Head will then attempt to locate a suitable major professor and financial support, but this approach may entail a significantly lower possibility of acceptance.

 However, we recommend and strongly encourage prospective students to communicate directly with potential major professors prior to initiation of the application process.
 The likelihood of admission is greatly improved by discussing study interests with potential advisors before submitting application materials.
 The major professor serves as the student's primary advisor in developing a program of study and in selecting a thesis topic.
 The advisor is also commonly the primary source of financial assistance through graduate assistantships with research or teaching assignments.
 Once the prospective student and professor are satisfied that they are interested in working together, and that necessary financial support is available (if applicable), the student can apply for acceptance by the graduate school.

 The following documents are required before our department faculty can review your application to the SFM program.
 You may also submit additional documentation.

-- Official college academic transcripts: Our department will accept unofficial transcripts for preview, which can be uploaded via the Graduate School online web application.
-However,official transcripts are required by the graduate school before matriculation.
+- Official college academic transcripts: Our department will accept unofficial transcripts for review, which can be uploaded via the Graduate School online web application.
+However, official transcripts are required by the Graduate School before matriculation.

 Phone: (541) 737.1349